Intersections of the automorphism and the Ekedahl-Oort strata in $M_2$: The intersections of the strata

-A natural related question that may arise after theorem \ref{intersection_theorem} is, are the intersections of these strata irreducible?
-If not, how many different components irreducible components does the Zariski closure have?
-We also give an answer to this question: \begin{theorem} If $p\leq5$, the Zariski closure of the non-empty strata $V_{=(f,a)}\cap W_{= G}$ are all irreducible.
-If $p\geq 7$ the number of irreducible components of $\overline{V_{=(f,a)}\cap W_{= G}}$ are the following:
+\begin{question} Are the intersections of these strata irreducible?
+If not, how many different irreducible components does the Zariski closure have? \end{question} The answer is given by the following theorem: \begin{theorem} If $p\leq5$, the Zariski closures of the non-empty strata $V_{=(f,a)}\cap W_{= G}$ are all irreducible.\\